 Watch Out for Scams and Loan Sharks

-Unfortunately, there are unscrupulous folks out there who will take advantage of people when they’re faced with desperate circumstances.
+Unfortunately, there are unscrupulous folks out there who will take advantage of people when faced with desperate circumstances.
 While there are legitimate ways to get money, you need to watch out for scams that promise you fast cash when times are tough.
-Some of the scams popping up in the wake of the COVID-19 pandemic are designed to prey on those who are hurting financially due to the novel coronavirus.
+Some of the scams popping up in the wake of the COVID-19 pandemic are designed to prey on those hurting financially due to the novel coronavirus.

 Some of the things to be on the watch for include:

-- Phishing emails: Some phishing emails claim that your bank information is wrong, and you need to update it to get your stimulus payment.
+- Phishing emails - Some phishing emails claim that your bank information is wrong and you need to update it to get your stimulus payment.
 You click on a link that takes you to a fraudulent website, enter your information, and then you end up giving away your information.

-- Loans based on your stimulus: There are loan sharks popping up, claiming to offer you a loan based on your stimulus.
+- Loans based on your stimulus - There are loan sharks popping up, claiming to offer you a loan based on your stimulus.
 These predatory lenders may offer you loans based on a faulty calculation of what you’ll receive.
 On top of that, the interest rates might be sky-high.
 When you do get your economic benefit payment, you could very well find yourself sending it all to the loan shark.

-- Advances on various programs: Similar to programs that offer loans based on your stimulus, these advances promise fast cash based on what you might get through the PPP or some other type of aid.
+- Advances on various programs - Similar to programs that offer loans based on your stimulus, these advances promise fast cash based on what you might get through the PPP or some other type of aid.
 You pay an exorbitant interest rate on these cash advances.
 Even worse, what happens if you end up not qualifying for the program and still have to repay the advance?

 How Payday Advance Apps Work